 Today, VNA Health Group is the state's largest not-for-profit community health provider of home health, hospice and community services.
 More than 1,500 certified home health aides, therapists, social workers, and visiting nurses bring their skilled care and compassion to people who need it most each day.
 Whether in their homes or through community programs, VNA bridges gaps to secure the health care people need most.
 Our home and hospice care services reach people who need them most—many who may never have known about them.

 Our Mission Statement

-Visiting Nurse Association Health Group is a nonprofit organization dedicated to helping individuals and families in achieving their best level of well-being by providing compassionate, coordinated, innovative care in their homes and communities.
+Visiting Nurse Association Health Group is a nonprofit organization dedicated to helping individuals and families achieve their best level of well-being by providing compassionate, coordinated, innovative care in their homes and communities.

 Awards, Accreditations and Associations

 We partner with organizations who are driving innovation and quality to achieve patient-centered and cost-effective care.

 To top it all off we are nationally recognized, accredited and Medicare-certified with the skills to provide you the highest quality of care.